mozzarellaV8/mozz/readme.md

 - [Detroit Art Book Fair](http://www.dittoditto.org/detroit-art-book-fair/) organized by Maia Asshaq
 - [Book Locker](http://booklocker.us) - organized by Gerardo Madera and Nicholas Weltyk

-# Books Booklets & Bootlegs
+# Books, Booklets, & Bootlegs

 Below are some examples of things we do.